Emergency Management Information for Parents/Caregivers

 Your co-operation is necessary to ensure that we can manage situations that involve the safety of the more than 1800 people who make up our school community on any given day.
 We need your help in ensuring that we have up-to-date information on any issues that may affect your teenagers’ wellbeing.
 We also need your up-to-date contact details to contact you at any time, including how to get hold of you in the case of an emergency or school closure.
 Up-to-date contact details for you include street and email addresses and your phone numbers (mobile, home and work).
 If we cannot contact you, it is important we have the contact information for those who have your authority to make decisions relating to your teenager in an emergency.

 We trust you appreciate that it is better that we prepare for these eventualities before they occur rather than as they are happening.
-You can now update your details via the Parent Portal (instructions have been emailed or please contact the Main Office to update your details – 544 6099 or email firstname.lastname@example.org.
+You can now update your details via the Parent Portal or SchoolBridge App (instructions have been emailed on how to login) or please contact the Main Office to update your details – Phone 544 6099 or email email@example.com.

 Reviewing the plan